-Dani works primarily by layering different media – acrylic paint, spray paint, ink, collage, screen doors, bed frames, mattresses, architectural elements, and video – to tell tales of loneliness, joy, pain and triumph – in short, of being human.
-Her mixed media paintings are the heart of her room-sized installations.
+Dodge works primarily by layering different media – paint, wallpaper, fabrics, screen doors, bed frames, mattresses, other found objects, and video – to build environments.
+Often the work is held together with sutures.
+The tableaus tell tales of loneliness, joy, pain and triumph – in short, of being human.

 For latests updates, please "like" Dani on Facebook: https://www.facebook.com/DaniDodgeArt